Erreur32/nginx-proxy-manager-Bash-API/README.md

-   -c CACHING_ENABLED                    Enable caching (true/false, default: false) -b BLOCK_EXPLOITS                     Block exploits (true/false, default: true) -w ALLOW_WEBSOCKET_UPGRADE            Allow WebSocket upgrade (true/false, default: true) -a ADVANCED_CONFIG                    Advanced configuration (block of configuration settings)
+   -c CACHING_ENABLED                    Enable caching (true/false, default: false) -b BLOCK_EXPLOITS                     Block exploits (true/false, default: true) -w ALLOW_WEBSOCKET_UPGRADE            Allow WebSocket upgrade (true/false, default: true) -l CUSTOM_LOCATIONS                   Custom locations (JSON array of location objects)" -a ADVANCED_CONFIG                    Advanced configuration (block of configuration settings)

 📦 Backup and Restore:
-   --host-backup                         Backup all configurations to a file --host-backup-id id                   Backup a single host configuration and its certificate (if exists) --host-restore                        Restore configurations from a backup file --host-restore-id id                  Restore a single host configuration and its certificate (if exists)
+   --backup                         Backup all configurations to a file --backup-id id                   Backup a single host configuration and its certificate (if exists) --restore                        Restore configurations from a backup file --restore-id id                  Restore a single host configuration and its certificate (if exists)

  🔧 Miscellaneous:
-   --host-check-token                    Check if the current token is valid --host-create-user user pass email    Create a user with a username, password and email --host-delete-user username           Delete a user by username --host-delete id                      Delete a proxy host by ID --host-show id                        Show full details for a specific host by ID --host-show-default                   Show default settings for creating hosts --host-list                           List the names of all proxy hosts --host-list-full                      List all proxy hosts with full details --host-list-ssl-certificates          List all SSL certificates
+   --check-token                    Check if the current token is valid --create-user user pass email    Create a user with a username, password and email --delete-user username           Delete a user by username --host-delete id                      Delete a proxy host by ID --host-show id                        Show full details for a specific host by ID --show-default                   Show default settings for creating hosts --host-list                           List the names of all proxy hosts --host-list-full                      List all proxy hosts with full details --host-list-ssl-certificates          List all SSL certificates